 First and foremost, a roof functions as a protective layer between you and the weather that threatens both your health and comfort, as well as the structure of your home.
 Rain, wind, snow, sleet — all types of weather can suddenly go from annoyances to extreme concerns when you’re not warm and dry and water is leaking into your home.
 Leaking water can cause many problems to your home.

 An older roof may not have proper ventilation for your home, which is a problem because this is how moisture is cycled out of your home.
 If it does not leave the attic, you may develop problems with mold or rotting.
 Damaged soffits or fascia boards on your roof can lead to rotting.

 Beyond just the damage these problems do to your home, they also create problems for your health, especially if you are allergic to mold.
 A new roof offers better protection, ensuring that you and your family are healthy and safe from any outside forces.

 By replacing the roof, it will give your home the insulation it needs to unwanted air out while keeping the energy in.
 This is essential to your comfort as well as your wallet.
-A new roof will keep your comfortable and your bill affordable.
-Saving energy is also good for the environment by using fewer resources, so a new roof is one way you can do your part.
+A new roof will keep you comfortable and your bill affordable.
+Saving energy is also good for the environment by using fewer resources, so this is one way you can do your part.